cloudflare/cloudflare-docs/products/workers/src/content/tutorials/postgres/index.md

 ## Conclusion

 In this tutorial, you have used PostgREST, `postgrest-js`, and Cloudflare Workers to build a serverless API for your PostgreSQL database.
-This architecture provides an infinitely-scaling and secure approach to interfacing between your databases and your frontend applications, while still retaining the control and flexibility of not being locked in to Database-as-a-Service tools and other complicated SDKs for data management.
+This architecture provides an infinitely-scaling and secure approach to interfacing between your databases and your frontend applications, while still retaining the control and flexibility of avoiding lock-in to Database-as-a-Service tools and other complicated SDKs for data management.

 If you enjoyed this tutorial, you might enjoy some of the other tutorials we have for Cloudflare Workers—check them out!